The Building Safety Act 2022 – Summary & Guidance

 A defining element of the Building Safety Act is a ‘golden thread’ of information, which in basic terms is a digital record of the crucial building information. no explicit directive is given for the digital method of data gathering/holding recognising that digital solutions advance quickly.

 However, it’s clear that effective, collaborative whole-lifecycle BIM solutions will be essential to the success of this core aspect of the Act.
 The Golden Thread should be set up as soon as design work commences.
-It should be borne in mind that by far the longest part of the Golden Threads existence will be when the building is occupied and therefore the environment it is held in should enable the Accountable Person to update and add to the information easily.
+It should be borne in mind that by far the longest part of the Golden Threads existence will be when the building is occupied and therefore the environment it is held in should enable the Accountable Person to use, update and add to the information easily.

 Duty Holder clarification